snikket-im/snikket-android/README.md

 those please contact your admin and have them read [this](http://prosody.im/doc/dns#srv_records)

+#### I get 'Incompatible Server'

+As regular user you should be picking a different server.
+The server you selected is probably insecure and/or very old.

+If you are a server administrator you should make sure that your server provides STARTTLS.
+XMPP over TLS (on a different port) is not sufficient.

+On rare occasions this error message might also be caused by a server not providing a login (SASL) mechanism that Conversations is able to handle.
+Conversations supports SCRAM-SHA1, PLAIN, EXTERNAL (client certs) and DIGEST-MD5.

 #### Conversations doesn't work for me.
 Where can I get help?

 You can join our conference room on `conversations@conference.siacs.eu`.